 A massive responsibility, representing such iconic singers, but one they rise to time and time again.

-Bittersweet in parts; the stars Barry produced, inevitably moving onto bigger things, as Motown slowly ground to a halt and was sold off by an increasingly embittered Barry.
+Bittersweet in parts; the stars Berry produced, inevitably moving onto bigger things, as Motown slowly ground to a halt and was sold off by an increasingly embittered Barry.

-Concluding with his unexpected appearance at the 25 year live TV reunion in 1983, whichpans out under live video footage of the real life event, Barry finally embraced his accomplishments and appeared on stage with his protégées to recognise his life-enhancing achievements and the longevity of his work.
+Concluding with his unexpected appearance at the 25 year live TV reunion in 1983, which pans out under live video footage of the real life event, Berry finally embraced his accomplishments and appeared on stage with his protégées to recognise his life-enhancing achievements and the longevity of his work.